Motivic (Representation) Stability of Representation Varieties and Character Stacks: Preliminaries

+For many finite groups $G$, there does not exist a very good set of conjugacy classes of subgroups.
+Even though, a good set of conjugacy classes of subgroups exists for any finite group $G$, in many cases, there does not exist a natural choice.

 \begin{example} Let $G$ be a finite cyclic group $\ZZ/n\ZZ$.
 In this case, consider the set of all subgroups $\fH$.
-It is easy to see that in this case, the number of subgroups and the number of rational representations agree (namely the number of divisors of $n$), and, thus, the corresponding map $\Psi_\fH\otimes \QQ$ is an isomorphism. \end{example}
+It is easy to see that in this case, the number of subgroups and the number of rational representations agree (namely the number of divisors of $n$), and, thus, the corresponding map $\Psi_\fH\otimes \QQ$ is an isomorphism.
+However, other than the trivial case ($G=1$), there does not exist a very good set of conjugacy classes of subgroups. \end{example}

-\begin{example} Let $G_1$ and $G_2$ be finite groups and $\fH_1$ and $\fH_2$ be good sets of conjugacy classes of subgroups of $G_1$ and $G_2$ respectively.
-Then, $\fH_1\times \fH_2$ provides a good set of conjugacy classes of subgroups for $G_1\times G_2$.
-This implies that any finite Abelian group has a choice of a good set of conjugacy classes of subgroups, i.e for any finite Abelian group, a motivic decomposition exists.
-This set and, thus, the decomposition depend on the choice of the decomposition of the Abelian group into cyclic factors. \end{example}
+\begin{example} Let $G_1$ and $G_2$ be finite groups and $\fH_1$ and $\fH_2$ be very good (and good respectively) sets of conjugacy classes of subgroups of $G_1$ and $G_2$ respectively.
+Then, $\fH_1\times \fH_2$ provides a very good (and good respectively) set of conjugacy classes of subgroups for $G_1\times G_2$.
+This implies that any finite Abelian group has a choice of a good set of conjugacy classes of subgroups, i.e for any finite Abelian group, a motivic decomposition exists. \end{example}

+\begin{remark} In fact, a consequence of Artin's Induction Thoerem \cite[Corollary 1 in Chapter 13]{serre1977} tells us that for a finite group $G$ the number of isomorphism classes of irreducible rational representations agrees with the number of conjugacy classes of cylic subgroups of $G$. \end{remark}

 \begin{example} Consider the symmetric group $S_n$, and for each partition $\lambda$ the subgroup $S_\lambda:=S_{\lambda_1}\times S_{\lambda_2}\times...$.
 Consider $\fH$ to be the set of conjugacy classes of the $S_\lambda$.
 Denote by $V_\lambda$ the irreducible representation corresponding to $\lambda$.
 Now, for $[V]=\sum a_\lambda [V_\lambda]\in R_\QQ(S_n)$, we have